skip navigation

 Learn to Skate (LTS) Basics

 While a minimum age of 4 is recommended, younger skaters can join at their parent's discretion.
+Click here for whalers ages and other policies.

 The LTS program emphasizes building strong basic skating skills like balance, stride, edges, and stopping.